Table of Contents

 Subsequently, or your wheels are out of balance then this is an early sign of a separation problem in your tyre.
 Whenever a customer has a balancing problem, then the first thing we do is to examine the tyre for other problems.

-Because it is most unusual for a tyre to go out of balance, unless a wheel weight comes off, which is very rare.
-So if you need the wheels balancing then it is likely that you will have another problem and it is usually a slipped belt caused by separation.
+Because it is most unusual for a tyre to go out of balance unless a wheel weight comes off, which is very rare.
+Therefore, it is likely that you will have another issue if you need the wheels balanced, and that issue is typically a slipped belt due to separation.